| |

 When Pournelle began writing his future history in the early 1970's, the Cold War had mellowed.
 In the immediate post-war period, war between the USA and the USSR had seemed possible.
 The "Truman Doctrine" had essentially promised that America would let the Soviets have a free hand in their own "sphere of influence" as long as they didn't try to expand it.
 Eisenhower refused to intervene in Hungary in 1956, and three years later invited Khrushchev to America.
 Johnson promoted trade with Eastern Europe.
 And finally, Nixon established the policy of "detente", making it clear that he considered good relations with the USSR more important than protecting America's allies from Soviet expansion.

 From this vantage point, Pournelle's vision of a military alliance between the two super-powers seems logical.
-Perhaps even inevitable, in light of the fact that both the USA and the USSR found the growth of an independent "Third World" a potentially "destabilizing" development.
+Perhaps even desirable, in light of the fact that both the USA and the USSR found the growth of an independent "Third World" a potentially "destabilizing" development.
 Thus, the CoDominium: a merging of American and Soviet foreign policies, even as their domestic policies retained their separate characters.

-In Prince of Mercenaries (1993), Pournelle and Stirling took into account the collapse of the Soviet Union, and suggested that economic hardship could result in the "resurrection" of the USSR via "a new series of military and political coups".
-This idea is now fundamental to the "canon" of Pournelle's future history; note that it is even mentioned briefly in The Gripping Hand (page 291, paperback edition).
-This Soviet revial would allow the CD to form by the target date of 2000.
-(Of course, Pournelle, Stirling, and Niven were not suggesting this was probable; they just needed to salvage the fictional timeline for these stories!)
+This idea is now fundamental to the "canon" of Pournelle's future history; it is even mentioned briefly in The Gripping Hand (page 291, paperback edition).
+Of course, Pournelle, Stirling, and Niven were not suggesting this was probable; they just needed to salvage the fictional timeline for these stories!
+In 1993, this revised Future History timeline was still theoretically possible.

 However, this "reality-check" does relate to another issue: the inclusion of two other books into this timeline.